 Monitor and evaluate changes in knowledge, skills and attitudes of the participants in the LA (next users) and performance of the learning alliance

-Track how the learning alliance influences policy implementation that encourages climate‐resilient agricultural practices across multiple scales he project implementation progress will be assessed using various ways including skype progress reviews, meeting notes, participation in activity events, activity and annual reports.
+Track how the learning alliance influences policy implementation that encourages climate‐resilient agricultural practices across multiple scales

+Assess the project implementation progress will be assessed using various ways including skype progress reviews, meeting notes, participation in activity events, activity and annual reports.

+Monitoring Areas

-Based on the outcomes from the CCSL Workshop on monitoring and evaluation of social learning (see http://ccsl.wikispaces.com/CCSL+M%26E+Workshop+on+Evidence+Gathering), five major factors have been selected to address the above objectives.
+Based on the outcomes from the CCSL Workshop on monitoring and evaluation of social learning (see http://ccsl.wikispaces.com/CCSL+M%26E+Workshop+on+Evidence+Gathering), five major areas have been selected to address the purpose of this manual.
 These include engagement, change, looped learning, capacity, institutional opportunities and barriers.
-An overview of these factors as defined in the project follows;
+An overview of these areas as defined in the project follows;

 Engagement: Covers the process followed in the formation and functioning of the learning alliance.
 It includes the steps taken to establish the LA and the process the learning alliance adopts in identifying policy issues to deal with and key policy actors around the issues; how and the reasons these actors are approached, plus the interactions of partners in the LA and achievements/outcomes of the interactions.